ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Validation of Transparent Claims

-This section provides additional implementation considerations, the high-level validation algorithm is described in {{validation}}, with the Registry-specific details of checking Receipts are covered in {{-RECEIPTS}}.
+This section provides additional implementation considerations.
+The high-level validation algorithm is described in {{validation}}; the Registry-specific details of checking Receipts are covered in {{-RECEIPTS}}.

 Before checking a Claim, the Verifier must be configured with one or more identities of trusted Transparency Services.
 If more than one service is configured, the Verifier MUST return which service the Claim is registered on.